 The number of lists is useful as a measure of influence.
 This refers to the number of lists that the account has been added to, not the number of lists that the account has created.

 The rest of the information contained in the report is dependent on the type of report.
 Click the links or images below to see more details about individual reports.

-Enterprise and Professional users can access the following four reports
+Paid users can access the following four reports

 - Profile Performance report